gabesargeant/blog/gabrielsargeant/content/posts/graph-02/index.md

 *When you start messing around with Lambda and integrations the Events package is really handy to read.*
 [aws/aws-lambda-go-events ](https://github.com/aws/aws-lambda-go/blob/master/events/apigw.go)

 Thankfully I had the original POST based Lambda to build most of this logic off.
-At the point of writing this I have that uploaded and 'working' somewhat.
+At the point of writing this I have that uploaded and *working* .
 It's got no effective error handling at the moment but that can come in time.

 I lost about two, or maybe three hours trying to figure out a small problem with AWS and what eventually turned out to be CloudFront.

 I spent a lot of time just refreshing my browser and turnings things on and off again.
 I'm a little more methodical at work with comms bugs.
 Usually it's just a matter of testing each jump in the network to find the error.
 If I'd tried the Lambda, the APIGW the externally, I would have clued to the error not being on the Lambda or APIGW setup.
 Admittedly, I haven't done tons of Lambda stuff to be an old hand at it yet.
 I probably won't fall into that trap again.

-It was late and I blame that for not following a process with my problem solving.
+It was late, I blame that for not following a process to solve my problem.

 Anyway some interesting tid bits that came out of it.
 1. Caching and Pass through policies on the API's CloudFront distribution need to be enabled for query strings.
 Pretty easy to setup, also pretty easy to ignore.